-Fundamentals across the national net lease market improved in Q4 2020 as the number of transactions and dollar volume returned to pre-COVID levels.
-Cap rates across net lease retail properties compressed over 25 basis points from Q3 2020 to Q4 2020 and are at their lowest levels since Q1 2019.
+Fundamentals across the national net lease market dropped a bit in Q1 2021 after a strong Q4 2020 as number of transactions and dollar volume declined.
+Cap rates across net lease retail properties increased 6 points from Q4 2020 to Q1 2021 and remain lower than pre-covid levels.
 This was made possible by the historically low interest rate environment and flight to quality in the net lease sector.
-However, investor confidence appears to be returning in some of the sectors that were previously closed or underperforming due to COVID-19.
-This is evidenced by the increase in transaction activity and price per square foot across all retail net lease property sectors.
-As we move into 2021, investors will be monitoring the rollout and distribution of COVID-19 vaccines and potential for full economic reopening.
-However, as current case counts mount and hospitals are once again pushed to capacity, the threat of additional economic closings exists in the
+However, investor confidence appears to be returning in some of the sectors that were previously closed or underperforming due to COVID-19. .
+As we continue into 2021, investors will be monitoring the rollout and distribution of COVID-19 vaccines and potential for full economic reopening.

-This report analyzes topics and sales trends in the National Net Lease market from January 2019 to December 2020.
+This report analyzes topics and sales trends in the National Net Lease market from January 2019 to March 2021.